 Luang Prabang | National Museum & Silk Weaving

 Rise very early to give alms to local monks before returning to the hotel for breakfast.
 Next, visit the National Museum, once a royal palace before continuing to a local restaurant for lunch.
 Visit a silk weaving center and then fly to Bangkok, Thailand’s vibrant capital.

 Bangkok, Thailand | Along the Chao Phraya River

-Today, Ride Like a Local on a tuk-tuk around the sprawling Grand Palace.
+Visit the sprawling Grand Palace.
 Explore the historic Siamese court, home to Thailand’s most important shrine, the green-jade Emerald Buddha.
-Discover Wat Pho temple, with its massive, gilded Reclining Buddha, and listen to the musical sound of coins dropping into brass offering bowls.
+Discover Wat Pho temple, with its massive, gilded Reclining Buddha, and then enjoy a splendid view of Wat Arun from the deck of a boat, on a Chao Phraya River cruise.
 Tonight, gather for a special farewell dinner.

 After breakfast, transfer to the airport to depart for home.

 Travel Privately with A&K | This itinerary is available as a private journey, Signature Indochina & Angkor Wat.
 Priced from $6,595.